matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

     - Relate to how objects are constructed
     - Decouple construction of an object from its use
     - Hide implementation of object only reveal its interface
-    - Defer instantion until runtime
+    - Defer instantiation until runtime
     - Have families of related objects that must be used together
     - Only allow creation of a finite number of instances

-- Befavioral
+- Behavioral
     - How do object of class behave and interact with each other ?
     - If the pattern governs how the logical unit as a whole interacts with the outside world
     - Iterator pattern